 My Goan Prawn Caldinho spells just that – full of goodness, healthy and a curry that will keep you coming back for seconds.
 One of the main things about cooking seafood is the time it takes; really quick and also unlike meat or chicken marinating for 10-15 minutes is just fine.
 I have opted for full fat coconut milk in the recipe which still lends that creamy flavour to the curry and balances the dish beautifully.

 Caldinho is a typical Goan preparation that is mildly spiced; usually made with fish but prawns or even just vegetables are commonly used in the gravy base.
 It has always been one of my favourite curries growing up in India.
 My mum cooked it often for the family but it’s also something I have eaten loads while visiting Goa with friends and family.
 Flavours in a Caldinho are tangy, sweet, lightly spiced with a hint of heat from the powdered spices.
+As with all my recipes check the strength of your tamarind paste before adding.
 The slit green chillies which are added towards the end of cooking give that bout of heat though you can leave them out if you prefer.

 In a bowl add the prawns and sprinkle over turmeric powder, vinegar and salt.
 Mix and set aside for 15-20 mins while you get the curry ready.
 In a coffee grinder tip in the cumin seeds, peppercorns and coriander seeds.
 Blitz to a fine powder and set aside.

 Heat the oil in a heavy based sauce pan and add the onions and fry for 5-7 mins on a medium until they start to change colour to a light brown.
 Add the chopped tomato and fry for 3-4 mins.
 As they begin to soften add the garlic and ginger paste and fry for a further minute.